Tinder has a reputation for one night stands, hookups and booty calls.

 Your photos may be chasing off your future spouse without even knowing it.

-Which means the opposite of what you want, is to look like the person who only wants to tussle under the sheets.
+The opposite of what you want, is to look like the person who only wants to tussle under the sheets.

 So what are the photos that give off the casual sexual vibe?